shemeshg/pass-simple-mdbook/src/install_windows.md

 Windows runs natively with `Rnpgp` and `gnupg` backend.
 Backup your `gnupg` keys before converting from `sqlite` to `kbx`

+## Fix known bugs

+- create the `GNUPG` folder under %APPDATA%. you can Copy inside that directory, your store from ".gnupg" msys2 or linux. however the directory must exists.

+# install software

 1. install `gpg4win`

     `winget install gpg4win`